Historical context of Toubadourism

 Troubadour poetry has a lyrical-loving tendency and a satirical one.
 In the first, the themes of suffering in love and longing predominate.
 In the second, criticisms are made of people or customs, something quite daring in an era of repression of free thought.

-Lyrical Songs
+Lyrical songs

 We saw in the post literary genres and literary schools that the term lyrical received this name, by reference to the lyre, a musical instrument that accompanied the declamation of poetry in Antiquity.
 It includes sentimental poetic texts that reveal the author's emotions.
 It is characterized by the poetic function of language and the use of words in their connotative sense (meaning given to a word depending on its context, which does not correspond to its literal meaning) with a predominance of the first person singular (I).